50 Greatest Books of All Time

 Madame Bovary is a tragic novel about a young woman, Emma Bovary, who is married to a dull, but kind-hearted doctor.
 Dissatisfied with her life, she embarks on a series of extramarital affairs and indulges in a luxurious lifestyle in an attempt to escape the banalities and emptiness of provincial life.
 Her desire for passion and excitement leads her down a path of financial ruin and despair, ultimately resulting in a tragic end.

-• Franz Kafka: The Complete Stories by Franz Kafka
+• Franz Kafka by Franz Kafka

 This collection of stories offers a comprehensive look at the work of a renowned author, known for his surreal and often unsettling depictions of modern life.
 The stories explore themes of existential anxiety, guilt, and absurdity, often through narratives in which ordinary people face extraordinary, inexplicable circumstances.
 The collection showcases the author's unique style and his profound influence on 20th-century literature.

-• The Bible by Christian Church
+• The Bible by Unknown

-This religious text is a compilation of 66 books divided into the Old and New Testaments, forming the central narrative for Christianity.
-It encompasses a variety of genres, including historical accounts, poetry, prophecy, and teaching, telling the story of God's relationship with humanity, from creation to the life, death, and resurrection of Jesus Christ, and the early Christian church.
-It is considered by believers to be divinely inspired and serves as a guide for faith and practice.
+The Bible is the central religious text of Christianity, comprising the Old and New Testaments.
+It features a diverse collection of writings including historical narratives, poetry, prophecies, and teachings.
+These texts chronicle the relationship between God and humanity, detail the life, death, and resurrection of Jesus Christ, and follow the early Christian church.
+Considered divinely inspired by believers, it serves as a foundational guide for faith and practice, influencing countless aspects of culture and society worldwide.

-• Principia Mathematica by Issac Newton
+• Principia Mathematica by Isaac Newton

 This seminal work is a comprehensive exploration of classical physics, laying the groundwork for much of modern science.
 The author presents his three laws of motion and law of universal gravitation, effectively bridging the gap between the abstract world of mathematics and real-world phenomena.
 The book also delves into the principles of calculus, a mathematical discipline the author significantly developed.
 This work has had a profound influence on the scientific understanding of the physical universe.